RhiH/recipe_store/README.md

 I couldn't have managed to get this far without the endless encourangement and assistance of my amazing mentor Richard.

-Inspiration for many of the recipes should go to my amazing cookery teacher Chris, without whom I would be far poorer and hungrier cook.
+Inspiration for many of the recipes should go to my amazing cookery teacher Chris, without whom I would be a far poorer and hungrier cook.